ibm-cloud-docs/speech-to-text/websockets.md

 -   The service responds:

     ```javascript
-    {"results": [{"alternatives": [{"transcript": "second audio transcript "}],
+    {"results": [{"alternatives": [{"transcript": "second audio transcript ",
-                  "final": true}], "result_index": 0}
+                 "confidence": 0.99}], "final": true}], "result_index": 0}
     {"state":"listening"}
     ```
     {: codeblock}

 ### Third example exchange
-{: #thirdExample}
+{: #ws-third-example}

 In the third exchange, the client again sends audio that contains the string `Name the Mayflower`.
-The client again sends a binary message with a single chunk of PCM audio data.
-But this time, the client requests interim results with the transcription.
+It sends a binary message with a single chunk of PCM audio data.
+But this time, the client sends a new `start` message that requests interim results from the service.

 -   The client sends: